Before we lucked out on finding our land, my husband Will and I went back and forth endlessly between building or renovating a house.

-All we know is what we want our monthly mortgage to be, so we’re going off that figure and crossing our fingers that our design fits within that budget (a budget that’s relatively small for Bend, but we’re hoping to offset that by doing a lot of the work ourselves).
+All we know is the range we want our monthly mortgage to fall in, so we’re going off that figure and crossing our fingers that our design fits within that budget (a budget that’s relatively small for Bend, but we’re hoping to offset that by doing some of the work ourselves).

 All that to say… We are going for it!
 (A little terrifying to think about, actually.)